fsladkey/facebark/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, User/session JSON API (1 day)
+### Phase 1: User Authentication, User/session JSON API push to Heroku (1 day)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 I will also construct a JSON API so that I can sign up, log in, and log out using an API utility.
+Also push to Heroku.

 [Details][phase-one]